Achilleas Kostoulas

 Additional information

-Queries might be addressed to Peter Trifonas (update: email no longer active).
-A Facebook page has also been set up for the event (update: link no longer active).
+You can address any queries to Peter Trifonas (update: email no longer active).
+You might also follow the Facebook page for the event (update: link no longer active).

 Comments